microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/Solution-00.md

 2. Search for `Resource Groups` from the search bar at the top
 ![image](Solutions/img/pre-requisites-azure-portal-resources.png)
 3. Click on `Resource Groups`.
 From the list of resource group select `<lastname>-dynatrace-azure-modernize-wth`.
-4. Once you within the resource group, you will see all of the different types of resources we've automatically provisionined for this workshop
+4. Once you within the resource group, you will see all of the different types of resources we've automatically provisioned for this workshop
 ![image](Solutions/img/pre-requisites-azure-portal-resources-resourcelist.png)

 ### Verify AKS Cluster is provisioned